diogo-costa-silva/webfolio-v1-vanilla/MIGRATION-GUIDE.md

 git add -A

 # Commit
-git commit -m "chore: initial commit for webfolio-v1-vanilla source repository
+git commit -m "chore: initial commit for webfolio-v1-vanilla source repository"

-Migrating from monolithic repo to source → deploy architecture.
-This repo will be the source of truth for development."

 # Push to new remote (this will NOT trigger deployment yet - secret is not configured)
 git push -u origin main